Safeguarding and Child Protection

 The Prevent Duty

 · The School will provide a safe environment for discussing controversial issues and helping our students understand how they can participate in decision-making.
 We will continue to encourage our students to express their views but we will also teach them to appreciate the impact their views can have on others, to take responsibility for their actions and to understand that the use of violence to further any cause is criminal.
-We also need to recognise that young people can be exposed to extremist influences or prejudiced views, including via the internet, from an early age and will monitor their use of the internet at school and assess risk of radicalisation through this.
+We also need to recognise that young people can be exposed to extremist influences or prejudiced views, including via the internet, from an early age and will monitor their use of the internet at school and assess the risk of radicalisation through this.
 Any concerns re radicalisation should be treated in the same way as any other safeguarding concern.

 There will be occasion when some form of physical contact is inevitable.
 The following policies are available as references from the School Office or staff room: